Project Honeylight: Observation 36. The Good Thing. 2020

 Previous

 Cloudminer: Observation 35.
-Optimizing Business Systems by mining money from the future.
+Optimizing Business Systems by mining potential money stored in the future - and preventing it from evaporating later.
 2018

 Next